tmshort/qlab/lights/README.md

 The script works best in a theatrical setting, where only one light cue is running at a time.
 If multiple Light cues are run simultaneously, the program will still work, but the assumption is that the last invoked Light cue is the last Light cue run, even if a prior light cue is still running.
-This is generally not compatible with the *collate* option, however.
+This is generally not compatible with the **collate** option, however.

-The *collate* option, which makes QLab more "light board"-like, will make the Light cues work better in this context.
+The **collate** option, which makes QLab more "light board"-like, will make the Light cues work better in this context.
 No checks are made to see if the *colate* option is enabled.

+When cues are auto-continued or auto-followed, it is generally better to have the Light cue at the end of the chain.

+Non-Light cues are ignored when the playhead is reset via `/back`.
+Thus, it might be possible that other cues (e.g. audio) are replayed because of this.
+Hence, the "end-of-the-chain" recommendation.

+Of course, if you end up skipping back over other types of cues, then it's likely those cues occured at the wrong time.
+The `/undo` command may be more useful than `/back` in this case.